 However, I say that while at the same time we have CEOs painting a much darker picture.
 Dario Amodei 4 from Anthropic recently said that “AI could wipe out half of all entry-level white-collar jobs — and spike unemployment to 10-20% in the next one to five years.”
 So which is it?
 Optimistic job growth or massive unemployment?

-As AI evolves, the engineering field will see a transformation in job profiles and career paths.
-Engineers who adapt to these changes and embrace AI technologies will find themselves at the forefront of this exciting evolution.
 The question “will AI replace engineering” is becoming less about replacement and more about transformation - because let’s be honest, debugging someone else’s code is a nightmare no matter who’s doing it, whether that someone is human or AI.

 IBM’s CEO Arvind Krishna5 mentioned that they used AI to replace a couple hundred HR roles.
 But here’s the twist - they turned around and hired more programmers and salespeople.
 So it’s not really about eliminating jobs, it’s about shifting where those jobs are.
 Fingers crossed.